-Planet Earth II: This sequel to the Emmy Award–winning Planet Earth series is just as visually stimulating as it is absolutely fascinating; you don't have to be an animal lover to enjoy it.
+3. Planet Earth II: This sequel to the Emmy Award–winning Planet Earth series is just as visually stimulating as it is absolutely fascinating—and you don't have to be an animal lover to enjoy it.
 Part II traverses islands, mountains, jungles, deserts, grasslands, and cities across the planet.
 Be ready for some awe-inspiring scenery.

-What the Health: While this Kip Andersen documentary has garnered mixed reviews, it makes a thought-provoking connection between diet and disease as well as the healthcare industry's role in perpetuating this vicious cycle.
-In the end, it does push a vegan agenda, but in my opinion, it's worth watching.
+5. What the Health: While this Kip Andersen documentary has garnered mixed reviews, it makes a thought-provoking connection between diet and disease, as well as the healthcare industry's role in perpetuating this vicious cycle.
+Though in the end it does push a vegan agenda, it's definitely it's worth watching.